-Step 4 in building a good sales pitch that targets buyer personas is to create the pre-qualifying questions that should be asked for that particular buyer.
+Step 4 in building that targets buyer personas is to create the pre-qualifying questions that should be asked for that particular buyer.

 What are pre-qualifying questions?

 Pre-qualifying questions are questions that are designed to identify if there is at least a slight fit between the prospects needs and how your products help.

 Asking these questions can really make a good sales pitch because they help you to identify which prospects you should spend your valuable time with.
 What an average salesperson will do is try to sell to and push forward with every prospect that they cross paths with.
 These questions allow you to operate at a more sophisticated level by being more selective of the prospects that you try to sell to.

 These questions also make because they help you to sound more like a consultant and less like a salesperson and this can not only help to build more rapport with the prospect, it can help to minimize the guardedness that you might trigger.